 I’m still just starting out on my new journey, but I’d like to encourage anyone who has ever felt like me, that they didn’t fit in, that they never achieved what they were capable of, that they had no control over their own mind, that actually, they can and should be brave.

-Nancy, , blog, Employable Me, Neurodiversity, prisons, Work and Health Program, awards, disability, ERSA, hidden disability, neurodiversity, Social Inclusion, 0
+- Nancy, , blog, Blooming Genius, Employable Me, Neurodiversity, Work and Health Program, Autism, brain injury, disability, employable me, inclusion, neurodiversity, Social Inclusion, tourette syndrome, 0